 The least diverse and easiest to identify are the horsetails (Equisetum).
-There are less than 20 species and all look similar and have a distinctive form (Fig. 24-25).
+There are less than 20 species and all look similar and have a distinctive form (Fig. 26-27).
 They have below-ground rhizomes that produce erect ribbed and ‘jointed’ stems with whorls of minute, scale-like leaves occurring at the joints.
 Some species vary from forms with and without whorls of branches, while other species are strictly unbranched or strictly branched.
-Although relatives in the Paleozoic era, 300 million years ago, had tree-like forms with secondary growth and stems up to 30 m high, all living species show no secondary growth.
+Aall living species show no secondary growth bit relatives in the Paleozoic era, 300 million years ago, had tree-like forms with secondary growth and stems up to 30 m high, .

-In the tropics there are some ferns that are tree-like with an above ground stem vertically oriented stem that may be 2 m in height and superficially resemble palms and cycads.
-There also are aquatic ferns that are small and float on the surface of water (Fig. 31), comparable to growth of duckweed, which is a flowering plant.
-A final example of the diversity in fern form is Marsilea, a fern that resembles four-leaf clovers (Fig. 32) and has a very interesting pattern of sex.
+In the tropics there are some ferns that are tree-like with an above ground stem vertically oriented stem that may be 2 m in height producing plants that superficially resemble palms and cycads.
+There also are aquatic ferns that are small and float on the surface of water (Fig. 33), comparable to growth of duckweed, which is a flowering plant.
+A final example of the diversity in fern form is Marsilea, a fern that resembles four-leaf clovers (Fig. 34) and has a very interesting pattern of sex discussed in chapter 13.